ShareSave

 Market Value Analysis

-Based on properties with houses in North East England (10+ acres).
+Compared with 63 Homes with Land listings in North East England (5+ acres).

 View full market data